 - Ohio ranks in the Top Ten states for direct-to-consumer food marketing sales.
 Producers view direct marketing as an alternative market outlet to increase their income while consumers see it as a means of gaining access to fresher, healthier, higher quality goods at lower costs.
-Delaware County Extension partnered with local organizations to conduct three workshops, delivering information to over 75 farmers to help them enhance their family farm operation through direct marketing of local foods. - Eighteen farm women from Central Ohio completed a sixweek Annie's Project course.
-These women learned how to migrate farm risks through management of production, finances, marketing, human resources and legal risks. - Sixty-nine farm businesses that attended Delaware County Pesticide Applicator Recertification were recertified for their Ohio Department of Agriculture pesticide licenses.

-One hundred percent stated that they are more aware of best-use practices on the farm in relation to the safety of themselves and their staff and families.
+Delaware County Extension partnered with local organizations to conduct three workshops, delivering information to over 95 farmers to help them enhance their family farm operation through direct marketing of local foods. - Delaware County Extension conducted an eight-week New and Small Farm College program with 39 participants of a variety of interests.
+The program taught participants how to set goals, how to plan, and how to budget.
+Participants also learned where to find resources if they choose to start a farming operation.
+Ninety-seven percent of the participants stated they learned information that would be an economic benefit to their farming operation. - Forty-two farm businesses that attended Delaware County Pesticide Applicator Recertification were recertified for their Ohio Department of Agriculture pesticide licenses.
+One hundred percent stated that they are more aware of best-use practices on the farm in relation to the safety of themselves and their staff and families. - Delaware County Extension also conducted two Fertilizer Applicator Certification Trainings (FACT) in 2015.
+In these meetings, we certified 175 Delaware County growers to apply fertilizer.
+Ninety-nine percent of the participants stated that they are more aware of fertilizer issues in Ohio.
+We also assisted with five additional FACT meetings within the Heart of Ohio EERA.